Skip to main content

 How does oral minoxidil compare to finasteride for hair loss?

-Finasteride (Propecia) is a medication that’s FDA approved to treat hair loss.
+Finasteride (Propecia) is a medication that’s approved to treat hair loss.
 It stops your body from converting testosterone into DHT, which is a hormone that can contribute to scalp hair loss.
 Because it works in a different way, some people take it in combination with topical or oral minoxidil.

-When comparing the two head-to-head, finasteride was found to be more effective than oral minoxidil when given in a similar dose in a large meta-analysis.
+When comparing the two head-to-head, finasteride was found to be more effective than oral minoxidil when given in a similar dose in a large meta analysis.
 It increased scalp hair count more than oral minoxidil.

 What are the side effects of oral minoxidil?